lambert/MAL/docs/rigs/Up and over rig.md

 ## Rig body

-  * 90 cm 70 lbs or 0.70 mm monofilament
+  * cut off 90 cm 70 lbs or 0.70 mm monofilament

-  * Rolling swivel with bait clip
+  * attach a Rolling swivel with bait clip on one end and slide on the following:

   * 1 cm 1.5 mm Silicone tubing